Disclaimer:

 Privacy statement:

-Genderness or her affiliated organizations may amend this privacy statement.
-New versions are always published on the website.
-We therefore advise you to consult this statement regularly so that you are kept informed of any changes.
+Genderness and its affiliated organizations may update this privacy statement.
+New versions will always be published on our website.
+We recommend checking this statement regularly to stay informed about any changes.

 Contact details